runemadsen/gerstner.js/README.md

 });
 ```

-Now that you have the `Font` object, you can add glyphs to your font.
-The `addGlyph` function takes the unicode character, the SVG glyph path data, and an optional object of extra attributes for the glyph tag.
-Here's an example of a glyph made up of a triangle with a kerning of 55 pixels.
+Now you can start adding glyphs to your font object.
+The `addGlyph` function takes the unicode character of the glyph, the SVG glyph path data, and an optional object of extra attributes for the glyph tag.
+Here's an example of a glyph made up of a triangle with a kerning of 5 pixels.

 ```js
 f.addGlyph("a", "M 50 0 L 50 50 L 0 50 Z", {